Laurence Olivier on stage and screen

 In 1930, to gain money for his forthcoming marriage, Olivier began his film career with small roles in two films.
 In 1939 he appeared as Heathcliff in Wuthering Heights in a role that saw him nominated for the Academy Award for Best Actor.
 The following year he was again nominated for the same award for his portrayal of Maxim de Winter in Rebecca.
 In 1944 he produced, directed and appeared as Henry V of England in Henry V. There were Oscar nominations for the film, including Best Picture and Best Actor, but it won none and the film instead won a "Special Award".
 He won the Best Actor award for the 1948 film Hamlet, which became the first non-American film to win the Academy Award for Best Picture.
 (Note: The film also won Oscars for Best Art Direction and Best Costume Design, and was nominated for awards for Best Actress (Jean Simmons as Ophelia), Best Score and Olivier as Best Director.)
 He later received Oscar nominations for roles in Richard III (1955), The Entertainer (1960), Othello (1965), Sleuth (1972), Marathon Man (1976) and The Boys from Brazil (1978).
 In 1979 he was also presented with an Honorary Award, at the Academy Awards, to recognise his lifetime of contribution to the art of film.
 He was nominated for nine other acting Oscars and one each for production and direction.
 Throughout his career Olivier appeared in radio dramas and poetry readings, and made his television debut in 1956.

-After being ill for the last twenty-two years of his life, Olivier died of kidney failure on 11 July 1989.
+After being ill for the last twenty-two years of his life, Olivier died of kidney failure at the age of 82 on 11 July 1989.
 Reflecting on Olivier's pioneering of Britain's National Theatre, the broadcaster Melvyn Bragg wrote: "[N]o one doubts that the National is perhaps his most enduring monument".
 Olivier's claim to theatrical greatness lay not only in his acting, but by being, in the words of the English theatre director Peter Hall, "the supreme man of the theatre of our time".